Bone Densitometry

 A bone density scan, which is known as a BMD test, DEXA scan, or DXA scan, is a low-dose X-ray scan.
 This type of scan evaluates the number of minerals and calcium within bones, and can also measure the thickness (bone mass) and strength (bone density) of bones.

 This scan is recommended for women over age 65 as well as for men over age 70.
-If you’ve experienced multiple bone fractures, or have very low body weight, or you have shortened in height more than half an inch in the last year, it may be recommended to have a DEXA scan done to check for osteoporosis or osteopenia.
+If you’ve experienced multiple bone fractures, have very low body weight, or have shortened in height by more than half an inch in the last year, it may be recommended to have a DEXA scan done to check for osteoporosis or osteopenia.

 What it used for?